SwapnaneelSarkar/grape/README.md

 ## Overview

 **Grape** is a mobile app designed to empower users in managing chronic illnesses.
-With features such as symptom tracking, medication reminders, personalized health recommendations, and community support, Grape provides a holistic approach to chronic illness management.
+With features such as symptom tracking using a specialized fine-tuned medical AI, medication reminders, personalized health recommendations, appointment management, and medical history tracking, Grape provides a comprehensive approach to chronic illness management.
 The app integrates Firebase for backend services, including user authentication and real-time data syncing.
-Additionally, it leverages the Google Maps API for healthcare facility location services and the ChatGPT API for personalized health advice.
+Additionally, it leverages the Google Maps API for healthcare facility location services and the Gemini API for medical text-to-speech and speech-to-text functionality.

 ## Features

-- **Symptom Tracker**: Utilizes machine learning to predict flare-ups or remission periods based on user input.
+- **Symptom Tracker**: Powered by a specialized fine-tuned medical AI, the symptom tracker predicts flare-ups or remission periods based on user input and historical data.
-- **Medication Reminders**: Timely notifications for medication intake.
+- **Medication Reminders**: Provides timely notifications for medication intake.
+- **Appointment Manager**: Organizes and tracks medical appointments, including reminders.
+- **Medical History Manager**: Keeps a detailed record of users' medical history for easy reference and sharing with healthcare providers.
 - **Google Maps API Integration**: Provides real-time location tracking for healthcare facilities, pharmacies, and rest stops.
 - **Community Support**: Connect with other users managing similar health conditions.
-- **Recipes Hub**: Offers healthy, condition-friendly recipes.
-- **SOS Feature**: Immediate emergency alerts with location and health data to contacts and hospitals.
-- **ChatGPT Integration**: Get personalized health tips and recommendations based on your symptoms.
+- **Gemini API Integration**: Features a chatbot with medical expertise, offering text-to-speech and speech-to-text capabilities to assist users in managing their health.

 ## Tech Stack

 - **Flutter**: A cross-platform framework for building natively compiled applications.
 - **Firebase**: Powers user authentication, real-time data syncing, and push notifications.
 - **Google Maps API**: Real-time location services.
-- **ChatGPT API**: Provides AI-powered health advice and recommendations.
+- **Gemini API**: Provides medical-specific text-to-speech and speech-to-text functionality.
-- **Machine Learning**: Used for predicting symptom trends.
+- **Machine Learning**: Used for predicting symptom trends based on a fine-tuned medical AI.

 ## Installation